chuksdsilent/My-devops-projects/Docker/README.md

-Docker
+# Docker

-In Docker we isolate our services like ngnix, tomcat, apache etc

-To isolate our services we need VM's/Cloud Computing to setup infra

-We isolate our service in OS

-Because of isolation we end up setting up multiple VM's/Instances

-VM's/Instances will be overprovisioned

-Results in high CapEx and OpEx
+In Docker we isolate our services like ngnix, tomcat, apache etc. To isolate our services we need VM's/Cloud Computing to setup infra.
+We isolate our service in OS.
+Because of isolation we end up setting up multiple VM's/Instances VM's/Instances will be overprovisioned and results in high CapEx and OpEx

 Every VM needs